-In the recent years, saliva drug testing has gained huge popularity.
+In recent years, saliva drug testing has gained huge popularity.
 That’s because your oral fluid provides a non-invasive specimen that can be used to test for traces of different drugs immediately after use.
-With advancement in technology, the test produces immediate answers and has potentially wide applications.
+With technological advancements, the test produces immediate answers and potentially wide applications.
+Saliva drug tests offer a convenient and efficient means of detecting drug usage in various settings.

-The detection window for saliva drug testing is quite narrow and varies greatly depending on the substance under scrutiny.
-The detectability also depends on personal characteristics, method of use, and various other attributes.
-In essence, the time ranges from a few seconds to 4 days after ingestion.
+The detection window for saliva drug tests is quite narrow and varies greatly depending on the substance under scrutiny.
+The detectability also depends on personal characteristics, method of use, and other attributes.
+The time ranges from a few seconds to 4 days after ingestion.

-Read on to learn more about saliva detection times, how mouth swabs work, and how you can pass saliva drug tests using different home remedies.
+Read on to learn more about saliva detection times and how to pass saliva drug tests using different home remedies.

 How Long Do Drugs Stay in Your Saliva?